celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

     }
 ```

-You have to specify the parameters type in the function.
+You have to specify the type of parameter in the function.
 In this case, we need to pass the name, description, image, price and isUsed (all with an underscore to differentiate them from the struct values) as parameters to the function.
-Name the function `setCar` with a visibility of public.
+Name the function `setCar` with the visibility of public.

-Next, associate the key carLength with a new Car structure in the cars mapping.
+Next, associate the key carLength with a new Car structure in the `cars` mapping.

 The first field of the struct is the address of the owner who can receive payments.
 The msg.sender function returns the address of the entity that initiated the call and is capable of receiving payments.
 This address will be stored as the owner's address.
 You also need to assign values to the other variables using the provided parameters.

-The isBought value should be set to false, because on creating a car alias, the car default state should be for sale.
+The isBought value should be set to false because on creating a car alias, the car default state should be for sale.

 Up next, you would create a function that would read the products created in the preceding function.